rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Summary
 -------
 (You want variety?
 We got variety.
 Now with shields!
-Adds 455 ship cargo hold variants, covering all currently available modules.)
+Adds 455 cargo hold variants and 444 shield variants, covering all respective vanilla modules.)

 Up?
 Yes!
 Down?
 Also yes!
 Left?
 Still yes!
 Right?
 I'll give you three guesses, and the first two don't count!
 You want variety?
 We got variety.
 The JIYT Consortium is proud to offer 455 additional ship cargo hold flips/orientations/variants over and above the defaults, with additional ones planned for other module types as well.